Dr. Anne E. Todgham

 My co-advisor is Dr. Nann Fangue in the dept. of Wildlife, Fish, and Conservation Biology, http://fanguelab.ucdavis.edu/people/graduate-students/brittany-bjelde/

-Annelise Del Rio – PhD student in Ecology
+Annelise Del Rio – PhD candidate in Ecology

 I am interested in the mechanisms marine and aquatic organisms use to survive in stressful or changing environments, especially in the context of global climate change.
 I aim to use physiological ecology to inform conservation and management strategies for fishes such as Central Valley salmon.
 I am currently studying the effects of temperature and oxygen stressors on the development and physiology of early life stage Chinook salmon from the protein to whole organism level.